sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 3/28/2023 16:46 PT_
+_Updated 3/29/2023 21:31 PT_

-QA on Android v8.0 is underway.
+Regression on Android v8.0 is underway.
 The new ETA for the Android release is 30th.
-Development on v8.1 has begun.
+The schedule for v8.1 has been updated so that some critical bugs can be addressed on Android.

 ***